OpenAI API Starting Guide

 Now that you’ve made your first API call, you can experiment with:

-• Custom Prompts: Change the system and user messages to see how the assistant responds.
+for more complex tasks. - Custom Prompts: Change the system and user messages to see how the assistant responds.

-• Building Applications: Integrate the API into a web application, chatbot, or other projects.
+to fine-tune responses. - Building Applications: Integrate the API into a web application, chatbot, or other projects.

 You’re now equipped with the basics of using OpenAI’s API.
 Whether you’re building a chatbot, generating creative content, or analyzing data, the OpenAI API is a powerful tool.
 Happy coding!